NerdNu/OddJob/README.md

 Both task types specify player messages, so even though neither is declared `online: true`, they are implicitly so ("forced online").

-When the plugin that handles incoming vote notifications receives notice that the player has voted, it runs the following two commands:
+The vote handling plugin is configured to run the following two commands when it receives notice that a player has voted:

  * `/task run vote-%player%   vote   %player%`
  * `/task run unvote-%player% unvote %player% +24h`